Embedding transmission problems for Maxwell's equations into elliptic theory: Introduction

 In \cite{Picard:1986, Birman:1987, Birman:1989}, a different approach was proposed to ellipticize Maxwell's equations.
-Instead of reducing to Helmholtz equations, the authors add two unknown scalar functions $\alpha, \beta$ to the electromagnetic field $(\Eb, \Hb)$ and consider an extended system of eight first-order equations with eight unknowns $(\Eb, \Hb, \alpha, \beta)$ in $\Om$ with variable $\ep$ and $\mu$.
-The authors do not consider transmission problems and restrict themselves to a perfectly conducting boundary.
-Under these constraints, the boundary conditions on $\de \Om$ for Maxwell's problem are homogeneous, and this allows one to define the domain of the operator of the elliptic problem simply as the closure in the Sobolev space $H^1$ of smooth functions in $\R^3$, vanishing outside $\Om$.
+Instead of reducing to Helmholtz equations, the authors add two unknown scalar functions $\alpha, \beta$ to the electromagnetic field $(\Eb, \Hb)$ and consider an extended system of eight first-order equations with eight unknowns $(\Eb, \alpha, \Hb, \beta)$ in $\Om$ with variable $\ep$ and $\mu$.
+The obtained system is elliptic in the interior domain in the Petrovsky (Agmon-Douglis-Nirenberg) sense.
+The authors do not consider transmission problems for Maxwell's equations and also restrict themselves to a perfectly conducting boundary.
+Under these constraints, the boundary conditions on $\de \Om$ for Maxwell's problem are homogeneous, and this allows one to define the domain of the operator of the constructed elliptic system simply as the closure in the Sobolev space $H^1$ of smooth functions in $\R^3$, vanishing outside $\Om$.

-For the same system of eight equations involving $(\Eb, \Hb, \alpha, \beta)$ we construct a class of nonhomogeneous elliptic BVPs with inhomogeneities on the right-hand side of the equations and $\de \Om_-, ~\de \Om$, that has the following property.
-Consider BVPs for Maxwell's equations with solutions in the Sobolev space $H^1$ in any bounded subdomain of $\Om$, and with inhomogeneities at $\de \Om_-$ and $\de \Om$ belonging to the Sobolev space $H^{1/2}$.
-For {\it any given Maxwell problem}, we explicitly describe the inhomogeneities (right-hand sides of the equations and boundary conditions) of the extended problem, such that a simple relation $(\Eb, \Hb) \leftrightarrow (\Eb, \Hb, 0, 0)$ holds between the solutions of the Maxwell problem and the solutions of the elliptic BVP.
+For the same elliptic system of eight equations involving $(\Eb, \alpha, \Hb, \beta)$, we construct a class of nonhomogeneous boundary conditions with inhomogeneities on the right-hand side of the equations and the boundaries $\Gamma = \de \Om_-, ~\de \Om$, that make the entire BVP elliptic, and this problem has the following property.
+Let $\Om$ be a bounded domain with a subdomain $\Om_{-}$ located strictly inside $\Om$, and $\Om_+ = \Om \setminus \bar{\Om}_-$, see Figure \ref{domain}.
+Consider BVPs for Maxwell's equations with solutions in the Sobolev space $H^1 (\Om \setminus \Gamma)$, and with nonhomogeneous boundary conditions at $\Gamma$ and $\de \Om$ belonging to the Sobolev space $H^{1/2}$.
+For {\it any given Maxwell problem}, we explicitly describe the inhomogeneities (right-hand sides of the equations and boundary conditions) of the extended problem, such that a simple relation $(\Eb, \Hb) \leftrightarrow (\Eb, 0, \Hb, 0)$ holds between the solutions of the Maxwell problem and the solutions of the elliptic BVP.